yaji1122/yaji1122/README.md

  🔭 Currently working in Taiwan as a Java backend programmer.

-  🌱 I’m currently learning some java framework (Spring boot & Grails), also frontend framework (Angular)
+  🌱 I’m recently learning some java frameworks (Spring boot & Grails), as well as a frontend framework (Angular)

- 👯 I’m looking to collaborate on anything that I capable of.
+ 👯 I’m looking to collaborate on anything that I am capable of.

  💬 Ask me about